 The doctors at Nationwide Vision can help assess the health and development of a child's vision.
 Additionally, eye doctors at Nationwide Vision can diagnose and treat childhood eye disorders.

 ALL Kids covers yearly eye exams for children, TRICARE covers eye exams every two years beginning at the age of three, and Medicaid covers the complete cost of annual kid’s eye exams.
 Nationwide Vision recommends that parents research their coverage or contact their local provider for more information.

-At Nationwide Vision, a child’s eye exam can last anywhere from thirty minutes to one hour .
-The timing of the exam depends on the complexity of a child’s health and development and the types of testing included in the exam.
+At Nationwide Vision, a child’s eye exam can last anywhere from thirty minutes to one hour.
+The timing of the exam can vary, as it depends on the child’s development and the types of testing included in the pediatric exam.

 At Nationwide Vision, there are several factors that can determine the cost of the exam such as, your insurance coverage, the state and/or region in which you live, or in the case of an eye exam that results in the diagnosis of a serious childhood eye disorder.

 For more information, contact your local provider or research what is covered by your insurance.